facebook/create-react-app/README.md

 * **One Dependency:** There is just one build dependency.
 It uses Webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

-* **Zero Configuration:** You don't need to configure anything.
-Reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.
+* **No Configuration Required:** You don't need to configure anything.
+Reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.<br>
+When you do need to configure something, you can utilize the supported [environment variables](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#advanced-configuration) and [deployment-specific configuration](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#building-for-relative-paths), among other things, found in the [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 * **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.